 Sometimes the Simplest and Fastest Design is Best

 Please don't discount this design idea as too simple or easy to try.
 It does take effort to not get bored while quilting straight lines.
 It’s also easy not to pull the machine across the frame too quickly.
-I listen to podcasts and audiobooks while I'm quilting and it makes the job more enjoyable and helps me not try to speed through the quilting process.
+I listen to audiobooks while I'm quilting and it makes the job more enjoyable and helps me not try to speed through the quilting process.

 Do you have a quilt that could use some straight line quilting?
 Give this fun design and your channel locks a try and see how fast you can knock it out!